protege_pizza

 Consider a large organization containing:

-Manually classifying all semantic relationships become impossible.
+Manually classifying all semantic relationships becomes impossible.

 Ontology reasoning introduces automation into semantic governance.